Diogenes: Life in Athens

-His life was marked by radical self-sufficiency, courage through passivity to fate, and a rational indifference to suffering.
-Diogenes went barefoot, and folded his tunic so that it could double as bedding.
-He openly engaged in behaviours that defied social norms, such as masturbating and spitting in public, and even urinating on people.
-Diogenes supported himself by begging, which he saw as fair compensation for his role in challenging society's values.
+Diogenes spent his mild winters in Athens, surviving by begging and taking shelter in a large ceramic jar (pithos), originally meant for food storage.
+(Note: Later Latin interpretations, beginning with Seneca (first century AD), shifted the term from pithos to 'barrel' or 'cask', influencing modern depictions of the philosopher.
+However, Diogenes never lived in a barrel, as such containers did not exist in his time.)
+(Note: While Diogenes's jar is commonly associated with his time in Athens, some sources also mention it as his home in Corinth.)
 The Athenians reportedly held him in high regard, even replacing his jar when a youth broke it.
-One day, he famously discarded his drinking cup after watching a boy drink water from the hollow of his hands, saying that he was not aware until that moment that "nature had already provided him with a cup."
-He was also known to wander the marketplace by day with a lit lamp, saying "I am looking for a man", that is to say "for a wise man" (sophos).
-This is sometimes translated as looking for an "honest man", although the term "honest" only appears in modern sources, never in ancient sources.
+He spent his summers outdoors in Corinth, cooled by breezes from the Isthmus.
+In the summer, Diogenes would roll in the hot sand, and in winter, he embraced frozen statues.
+Diogenes was also known to wander the marketplace by day with a lit lamp, saying "I am looking for a man", that is to say "for a wise man" (sophos).
+(Note: This is sometimes translated as looking for an "honest man", although the term "honest" only appears in modern sources, never in ancient sources.)

 In his later years, he carried a walking stick when he left town, a symbol of both his itinerant lifestyle and public authority.
 Ancient texts report that he visited various other cities, which helped shape Diogenes's reputation as a wandering philosopher.
 Although he admired Sparta, he still employed his trademark method of teaching through criticism while he was there.
 When a Spartan cited Hesiod's verse "Nor would the ox die, if a neighbor were not evil", Diogenes retorted, "But the Messenians and their oxen have died, and you are their neighbours".
 Diogenes's other travels remain mysterious.
 His visits to various cities in Asia Minor, especially Miletus, known for its rich intellectual history, suggest he may have journeyed for philosophical reasons, though the exact details are lost to us.